-You can get involved through becoming a research participant, or through working with researchers to help shape research projects.
+You can get involved in many ways.
+For example you can become a research participant, or work with researchers to help shape research projects.

 Taking part in research